Swimming Holes in Wisconsin

 Frequently Asked Questions

-How many swimming holes are in WI?
+How many swimming holes are in Wisconsin?

-Our directory lists 7 natural swimming destinations in WI, spanning 4 water types: Quarrys (2), Lakes/Ponds (2), Falls (1), Rivers (1).
+Our directory lists 7 natural swimming destinations in Wisconsin, spanning 4 water types: Quarrys (2), Lakes/Ponds (2), Falls (1), Rivers (1).
 Of these, 2 (29%) are free to access and 5 require an entry fee or parking pass.

-WI's 7 listed swimming destinations include rivers and creeks with natural swimming access, lakes and reservoirs, and waterfall plunge pools.
+Wisconsin's 7 listed swimming destinations include rivers and creeks with natural swimming access, lakes and reservoirs, and waterfall plunge pools.
 Notable water bodies include Black River, Eau Claire River, Quarry, Varies - see below, Lake Michigan.

-Which swimming holes in WI are free?
+Which swimming holes in Wisconsin are free?

-2 of the 7 swimming holes in WI (29%) are listed as free to access.
+2 of the 7 swimming holes in Wisconsin (29%) are listed as free to access.
 The remaining 5 are in managed areas such as state parks or national forests that charge a day-use or parking fee — typically $5–$10 per vehicle.
 Always verify current fee information with the managing agency before your visit, as prices change.

-Based on the conditions reported across WI's listed sites, spring tends to offer the best swimming conditions — warm enough water with manageable crowds.
+Based on the conditions reported across Wisconsin's listed sites, spring tends to offer the best swimming conditions — warm enough water with manageable crowds.
 Late spring is ideal for waterfall flows; check USGS streamflow data before visiting any river site after rainfall.
 Always check current weather and water conditions before heading out.

 Safety varies significantly by location.
-4 officially managed sites in WI typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
+4 officially managed sites in Wisconsin typically have clearer access, signage, and in some cases lifeguard coverage — these are generally the best starting points for families.
 Unofficial or backcountry swimming holes require more caution: always check water depth before letting children enter, watch for currents — even slow-looking rivers can have strong undertow, and avoid swimming during or after heavy rain.
 Supervise children closely at all times.

-Most swimming holes in WI do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
+Most swimming holes in Wisconsin do not require advance permits, but some high-traffic locations within national forests and popular state parks have moved to timed-entry reservation systems, especially on summer weekends.
 5 sites charge a day-use or parking fee.
 Check the official website of the land management agency — US Forest Service (fs.usda.gov), BLM (blm.gov), or your state parks authority — for the most current access rules before your trip.